7 Goals to Accomplish When You Retire

 Expenses

 You want to make a comprehensive list of expenses before and during retirement.
 There may be things you miss, but we can get pretty close.
-A good baseline is to start tracking your expenses now and then look at what expenses will remain, increase, decrease, or stop in retirement.
+A good baseline is to start tracking your expenses now and then review which expenses will stay the same, increase, decrease, or stop in retirement.

 Here are some items to consider:

 - Mortgage and Utilities - ideally, you’ll pay off your home mortgage at some point during retirement (if not before).
-If you rent, then be sure to consider yearly increases, as rent will continue to go up in the future.
+If you rent, be sure to consider annual increases, as rents will continue to rise.

 - Average Living Expenses - have an idea of what you spend on things like groceries, gas, and other items.
-When you retire, you might pay less in gas for the commute or more if you start traveling a lot.
+When you retire, you might pay less for gas (no commute) or more if you start traveling frequently.

 - Medical Expenses - as we get older, our bodies require more care.
 If your health insurance is tied to work, you need to have a plan for retirement.
-Consider premium payments, co-pays, as well as any other out-of-pocket expenses.
+Consider premium payments, copayments, and any other out-of-pocket expenses.
+Remember, Medicare isn't automatic; you have to enroll.

 - Assisted Living - long-term care costs can eat into your nest egg quickly.
 Start looking at the average price for care in your area so you have an idea of what to expect.

-- Life Insurance – this is a conversation that you’ll likely want to revisit in or near retirement.
-If you already have coverage, you may want to adjust, add, or drop it.
-You’ll want to consider what expenses need to be covered should you pass prematurely.
+- Life Insurance – you’ll want to revisit life insurance needs in or near retirement.
+If you already have coverage, you may want to adjust, add, or drop coverage.
+Consider which expenses should be covered if you pass prematurely.
+You might also be able to switch policies through a 1035 exchange.

 Retirement Income